Driftstack DRIFTSTACK docs

 • RateLimitError (HTTP 429).
 Honours the server’s retry-after-seconds value when present.

 Non-retryable: every other typed error.
 Auth errors aren’t retried because retrying with the same bad key won’t help.
 Validation errors aren’t retried because the client request is wrong.
 Concurrency / quota errors aren’t retried because retrying without freeing capacity will keep failing.
+The other 5xx-status typed errors (DriverError 502, DriverNotIntegratedError 503, SessionTimeoutError 504) are treated as terminal and are NOT auto-retried.

 Override via constructor options: